looker-open-source/sdk-codegen/packages/hackathon/README.md

 The only complication is that modifications of a GSheet cannot be done with only an API key, so you must use a service account or OAuth.

 But fear not!
-During development, you can use the `WhollySheet` unit tests to log an auth token to the console, then use that token to initialize the SheetSDK for this extension.
+You can configure and use the [access token server](/examples/access-token-server) to get your service account token to use with this extension.

-Run either [SheetSDK.spec.ts](../wholly-sheet/src/SheetSDK.spec.ts) or [WhollySheet.spec.ts](../wholly-sheet/src/WhollySheet.spec.ts) to have a valid auth token logged to the console.

-Use that token to initialize the SheetSDK for your extension development pleasure as shown at the bottom of [testUtils.ts](../wholly-sheet/src/testUtils/testUtils.ts)

 ## Configuration